MotherNature/theladders-object-calisthenics/interactions.md

 + Jobs, when displayed, should be displayed with a title and the name of the recruiter who posted it.
 + Jobseekers should be able to see a listing of the jobs for which they have applied.
 + Jobseekers should be able to see a listing of jobs they have saved for later viewing.
++ Recruiters should be able to see jobseekers who have applied to their jobs by both job and day.
+If possible, we would like to be able to combine the 2 and see jobseekers who have applied to a given job on a given day.

 # Local TODO